-How to become a substitute teacher in North Carolina.
+How to become a substitute teacher in NC.

-The North Carolina Department of Public Instruction (DPI) does not require a professional educator’s license or special credentialing to substitute teach.
+To become a substitute teacher in NC - North Carolina, the North Carolina Department of Public Instruction (DPI) does not require a professional educator's license or special credentialing.
 However, there are a few state employment conditions that you must meet.
-And you should review the job description for the specific district where you’d like to work.
-Some schools set additional hiring requirements beyond the state.

 Minimum North Carolina state requirements, at a glance*:

-• Education: High school diploma or equivalent (some districts require some college coursework)
+• High school diploma or equivalent (some districts require some college coursework)

 • Employment verification to work in the U.S.